-Leaders “dinosaurs” in a massive technological world are required to produce income with innovation and are unable to do so.
-The reasons: ignorance of marketing, fear of innovation and the vice of waiting for personal compensation for corporate income.
+Leaders “dinosaurs” in a massive technological world must produce income with innovation and cannot do so.
+The reasons: ignorance of marketing, fear of creation, and the vice of waiting for personal compensation for corporate income.

-In all areas of sport, people talk about sports marketing with as much property as if each person were an expert.
-At the end of the talk with any Colombian soccer leader, it is clear that ignorance is profound and marks the beginning of the serious crisis experienced by professional soccer in Colombia.
+In all areas of sport, people talk about sports marketing with the property as if each person were an expert.
+At the end of the talk with any Colombian soccer leader, it is clear that ignorance is profound and marks the beginning of the severe crisis experienced by professional soccer in Colombia.

 What is sports marketing?
 Some believe it is to generate income by selling brands on the shirt.
 That is selling sponsorships.
 Others say it is charging for commercial messages around the field or stadium.
 That is advertising revenue.
-Some define it as the money that arrive by radio and TV.
+Some define it as the money that arrives by radio and TV.
 These are transmission rights.
-Others define it as the sale of tickets, passes, and benefits at the stadium.
-This are tickets and hospitality.
-Sports marketing is more than all of the above and goes beyond since the highest income does not come from the aforementioned aspects but from the other activities that can be developed having the fan as the center or axis.
+Others describe it as the sale of tickets, passes, and benefits at the stadium.
+These are tickets and hospitality.
+Sports marketing is more than all of the above.
+It goes beyond since the highest income does not come from the aspects mentioned above but from the other activities that can be developed having the fan as the center or axis.

 Let’s start by looking for a simple but complete definition of sports marketing.
-I identify myself with what Alcaide said (2013): sports marketing is the set of management activities that have the purpose of satisfying the needs, desires, and expectations of the fans, creating satisfactory long-term relationships with them and generating profits for the club.
+I identify myself with what Alcaide said (2013): sports marketing is the set of management activities that have the purpose of satisfying the needs, desires, and expectations of the fans, creating good long-term relationships with them, and generating profits for the club.

-We could summarize sports marketing as a business philosophy that is focused on the fan with a focus on value and satisfaction, so it is essential that the team be able to identify the needs of the target markets, design and develop offers adjusted to them and transmit them and bring them closer to your market (Monferrer, 2013).
+We could summarize sports marketing as a business philosophy focused on the fan’s concentrate on value and satisfaction.
+The team must identify the needs of the target markets, design and develop adjusted offers, transmit them, and bring them closer to your market (Monferrer, 2013).

-If we contrast the definitions of marketing with what our leaders think, we begin to see that there are determining conceptual deficiencies in the, badly called, sports marketing in Colombia and we begin to understand the cause of the crisis.
+Suppose we contrast the definitions of marketing with what our leaders think.
+In that case, we begin to see that there are determining conceptual deficiencies in Colombia’s badly called sports marketing.
+We begin to understand the cause of the crisis.
 The teams are dedicated to living on basic incomes that confuse with marketing.
-Let’s see now what is the reality of the soccer in Colombia from the eyes of the fans.
-Let’s start with the vision of f soccer.
+Let’s now see the reality of soccer in Colombia from the eyes of the fans.
+Let’s start with the vision of soccer.

 I said at the beginning that these were times of massive technological advances and here we see the current habits of people of all ages about this issue.